NBA Draft

 kingston-on-ball-changes

 The 3 strongest pillars of Flemings' offensive profile also remained consistent whether he was solely running the offense or not.
-Among high-usage high-major ballhandlers, Flemings ranked among the best in terms of individual rim frequency, assist rate & turnover rate in both scenarios, concrete evidence of his unique skill intersection to drive more efficient offense for HOU as a lead ballhandler, while also contributing as an effective cog splitting reps with Uzan.
+Among high-usage high-major ballhandlers[4], Flemings ranked among the best in terms of individual rim frequency, assist rate and turnover rate in both scenarios, concrete evidence of his unique skill intersection to drive more efficient offense for HOU as a lead ballhandler, while also contributing as an effective cog splitting reps with Uzan.

 flemings-on-ball-individual